newtmitch/minecraft-server/README.md

     docker build -t mitch/mc .

-It'll do some magic on a CentOS instance (instead of Ubuntu as this mimics the Amazon Linux AMI more closely), then create a container with that image:
+It'll do some magic on a CentOS instance (instead of Ubuntu as this mimics an Amazon Linux AMI more closely), then create a container with that image:

     docker run -ti -p 25565:25565 mitch/mc